 1. Buddhi, Mind

-There is still one more powerful weapon that the most powerful weapon possessed by the God of destruction, and it’s the mind.
+There is still one more powerful weapon than the most powerful weapon possessed by the God of destruction, and it’s the mind.
 “The mind is higher than the senses, intelligence is higher than the mind, and the soul is even higher than the intelligence,” an English translation of Krishna’s statement in Bhagavad Gita reads.
-Then he adds, “Thus knowing oneself to be transcendental to the material senses, mind and intelligence, O mighty-armed Arjuna, one should steady the mind by deliberate spiritual intelligence and thus – by spiritual strength – conquer this insatiable enemy known as lust.

 Thus, the mind is the most powerful weapon of them all.

 1st Published on Quora.
-Ask a question, get a great answer.
+Ask a question, and get a great answer.
 You can follow Quora on Twitter and Facebook